 On that cruise, we departed Vancouver on a Holland America jumbo ship and sailed north along the Inside Passage up to Skagway and hit Juneau and Ketchikan along the way back.
 I remember it as some of the most beautiful and breathtaking scenery I’ve ever seen.
-We did eat some incredible locally caught halibut in one of the villages where we disembarked.
-I’d go back to Vancouver just for Nanaimo bars and scenery alone.
+We did eat some incredible local halibut in one of the villages where we disembarked.
+(BRB Googling flights to Vancouver…)

-I’ve made the bars four times now.
+Ok, back to the bars.
+I’ve made these bars four times now.
 They are that fantastic.
 They’re definitely not a quick bar to make but worth the time.
 The distinct ingredient, custard powder, is difficult to find in the US.
-I use the substitute pudding powder but always keep my eyes open for custard powder and will make them the traditional way when I can get my hands on it.
+I use the suggested substitute, pudding powder, and it works just fine.
 I also added peanut butter to the top of some of my bars because it’s delicious, but it’s totally optional.

 Nanaimo Bars Recipe